Hide Tanning, Grief Tending

 •••

-SIX MONTH COMMUNAL CONTAINER
+BUILDING A COMMUNAL CONTAINER

-Four preparation pre-retreat zoom sessions
+Two preparation pre-retreat zoom sessions

-5-day in-person retreat in Evergreen, Colorado
+4 or 5-day in-person retreat in Colorado or New Mexico (location TBD)

 Two integration post-retreat zoom sessions